-A significant portion of our business operations was related to our commercial activities for TAVALISSE.
-Specifically, our marketing and sales efforts are focused on hematologists and hematologist-oncologists in the U.S., who manage chronic adult ITP patients.
-In July 2020, Grifols S.A.
-(Grifols) launched TAVLESSE in the United Kingdom (UK) and Germany.
-In September 2021, Grifols announced that it began commercializing TAVLESSE in France, Italy and Spain.
-The phased rollout across the rest of Europe planned over the following months will include the Czech Republic, Denmark, Finland, Norway and Sweden.
+A significant portion of our business operations is related to our commercial activities for TAVALISSE.
+Specifically, our marketing and sales efforts are focused on hematologists and hematologist-oncologists in the US, who manage chronic adult ITP patients.
+In addition, our collaborative partner Grifols S.A.
+(Grifols) has launched TAVLESSE in the UK, Germany, France, Italy, Spain, the Czech Republic and Norway and continues a phased rollout across the rest of Europe which is expected to include Denmark, Finland and Sweden.

 We have a fully integrated commercial team consisting of sales, marketing, market access, and commercial operations functions.
-Our sales team promotes TAVALISSE in the U.S. using customary pharmaceutical company practices, and we concentrate our efforts on hematologists and hematologists-oncologists.
+Our sales team promotes TAVALISSE in the US using customary pharmaceutical company practices, and we concentrate our efforts on hematologists and hematologists-oncologists.
 TAVALISSE is sold initially through third-party wholesale distribution and specialty pharmacy channels and group purchasing organizations before being ultimately prescribed to patients.
-To facilitate our commercial activities in the U.S., we also enter into arrangements with various third-parties, including advertising agencies, market research firms and other sales-support-related services as needed.
+To facilitate our commercial activities in the US, we also enter into arrangements with various third parties, including advertising agencies, market research firms and other sales-support-related services as needed.
 We believe that our commercial team and distribution practices are adequate to ensure that our marketing efforts reach relevant customers and deliver our products to patients in a timely and compliant fashion.
-Also, to help ensure that all eligible patients in the U.S. have appropriate access to TAVALISSE, we have established a reimbursement and patient support program called Rigel One Care (ROC).
-Through ROC, we provide co-pay assistance to qualified, commercially insured patients to help minimize out-of-pocket costs and also provide free drug to uninsured or under-insured patients who meet certain established clinical and financial eligibility criteria.
+Also, to help ensure that all eligible patients in the US have appropriate access to TAVALISSE, we have established a reimbursement and patient support program called Rigel One Care (ROC).
+Through ROC, we provide co-pay assistance to qualified, commercially insured patients to help minimize out-of-pocket costs and also provide free TAVALISSE to uninsured or under-insured patients who meet certain established clinical and financial eligibility criteria.
 In addition, ROC is designed to provide reimbursement support, such as information related to prior authorizations, benefits investigations and appeals.